 - Academic Success Programs (ASP)

 ASP houses Columbia's Opportunity Programs as well as academic tutoring and mentoring initiatives for all students.
 ASP serves to assist especially students who are coming from under-resourced backgrounds, helping them maximize their potential at Columbia.
-Through an array of opportunities—including transitional programming, tutoring, skill-building seminars, educational and personal advising and mentoring programs—ASP offers a supportive environment for students throughout their college experience.
+Through an array of opportunities—including transitional programming, tutoring, educational and personal advising, skill-building seminars and mentoring programs—ASP offers a supportive environment for students throughout their college experience.

 - LGBTQ @ Columbia

 LGBTQ @ Columbia provides students with advising, events, education, advocacy and other services and resources to help all students explore and better understand diverse queer and trans identities, experiences and communities at Columbia and beyond.
 As part of Multicultural Affairs, LGBTQ @ Columbia hopes to create a campus environment that is inclusive and supportive of student diversity in the area of sexual orientation and gender identity/expression.

 Students from all over the world engage with each other in serious dialogue between cultures, nations, races and religions at Columbia.
-Columbia is home to the fourth largest international student population of any US university, with over 100 countries represented among the undergraduate community, and the Columbia Global Centers, located in ten cities across four continents, serve as hubs of innovative and collaborative scholarship on global challenges.
+Columbia is home to the third largest international student population of any US university, with over 100 countries represented among the undergraduate community, and the Columbia Global Centers, located in eleven cities across four continents, serve as hubs of innovative and collaborative scholarship on global challenges.

 - Earl Hall and the Office of the University Chaplain